 As it turns out, you can learn a lot about what customers want from sources like:

 • Site or application navigation.
 Are customers finding what they’re looking for?
 Are they reaching their goals?
-Using behavioral analytics to track the way they navigate your digital platforms can give you a more complete view of their individual experiences.
+Using behavior analytics to track the way they navigate your digital platforms can give you a more complete view of their individual experiences.

 • Your customer service channels.
 Every customer interaction with your self-service portal, your on-site or in-app chatbot, or your customer service reps is a goldmine of behavioral segmentation data waiting to be unearthed.